Original Date: Nov 12, 2017

 Teach a Deaf child and receive great satisfaction

 A hearing impaired youngster faces daily challenges.
 Depending on the hearing people he or she deals with, those challenges might be enriching, frightening, infantilizing or neutral.
-Teaching a deaf child and understanding extended family members who give support when needed and follow the family’s communication decisions are like gold.
+Teaching a deaf child and understanding extended family members, who give support when needed are like ‘Gold.’
 They also realize that when they teach a deaf child, regardless if it’s a relative or not, there are great rewards.

 However, this is NOT always the case for families of kids with hearing loss.
 Sometimes the extended family neither participates nor supports the communication mode or the person-rearing style of your nuclear family.
 How you communicate with a deaf child is ‘key.’

 Teachers And Administrators: